cloudant/sync-android/doc/migration.md

 As the above example shows, "CRUD" (create, read, update, delete) functionality has been migrated to the new `Database` class.
-Obtain an instance of the `Database` class managed by the `Datastore` by calling the `database()` getter method.
+Obtain an instance of the `Database` class managed by the `DocumentStore` by calling the `database()` getter method.

-The methods on the `Database` methods are different to their counterparts on `Datastore`:
+The method names on the `Database` methods are different to their counterparts on `Datastore`:

 * `getDocument` has been renamed `read`